-- Evaluating the design and implementation effectiveness of key controls relating to the Banking Group's lending, credit review and monitoring processes. - Testing key inputs used in the collective provision for credit impairment including macroeconomic factors, arrears profile information, historic loss rates and losses incurred (for probability and loss given default inputs) as well as comparing the consistency of the characteristics of the gross advances portfolio to group the loans with like characteristics.
-For loans that haven't or have had a significant deterioration in credit risk since origination, the provision is based on either the 12 month or lifetime expected credit losses respectively.
+- Evaluating the design and implementation effectiveness of key controls relating to the Banking Group's lending, credit review and monitoring processes. - .
+Testing key inputs used in the collective provision for credit impairment including macroeconomic factors, arrears profile information, historic loss rates and losses incurred (for probability and loss given default inputs) as well as comparing the consistency of the calculations with prior year models and overall coverage compared to market participants. - · Assessment of the appropriateness of basis for and data used to determine overlays. - · Assessing the appropriateness of the disclosure of key assumptions and sensitivities of these changes on the year end credit provision.